tc39/notes/es7/2016-05/may-25.md

 DE: I would prefer we have no runtime overhead from a class that has been decorated

-FST: classes already have additional cost (derived class constructors' this value)
+EFT: classes already have additional cost (derived class constructors' this value)

 YK: the set of functions and values conveyed in this proposal is quite small